kalebo/gomousego/README.md

 Make sure to `go get` the dependencies

 ### Linux library setup
+Follow the instructions below relating to your setup.

 #### Nix
-If you have nix you can just run the following for a complete build enviroment:
+If you have nix you can just run the following for a complete build environment:

 ```
 nix-shell -p xorg.libX11 xorg.libXtst xorg.libXext xorg.libXi libpng libxkbcommon go